Published and Effective as of January 5, 2026.

 6. Suspension of Service

-Picflow may suspend Customer’s or a User’s access to and use of the Service and related services if Customer breaches Section 2.8 (Age Requirement for Users), Section 2.9 (Restrictions) or Section 5 (Customer Obligations), if Customer’s account is 10 days or more overdue or if Customer’s or User’s actions risk harm to other customers or the security, availability or integrity of the Service.
+Picflow may suspend Customer’s or a User’s access to and use of the Service and related services if Customer breaches Section 2.8 (Not Intended for Children), Section 2.9 (Restrictions) or Section 5 (Customer Obligations), if Customer’s account is 10 days or more overdue or if Customer’s or User’s actions risk harm to other customers or the security, availability or integrity of the Service.
 Where practicable, Picflow will use reasonable efforts to provide Customer with prior notice of the suspension.
 Once Customer resolves the issue requiring suspension, Picflow will promptly restore Customer’s or User’s access to the Service in accordance with this Agreement.

 7. Third-Party Platforms